 Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil’s specific needs.
 The pupil will be involved wherever appropriate.

-IHPs will be linked to, or become part of, any statement of special educational needs (SEN) or education, health and care (EHC) plan.
-If a pupil has SEN but does not have a statement or EHC plan, the SEN will be mentioned in the IHP.
+IHPs will be linked to, or become part of, any statement of special educational needs (SENd) or education, health and care (EHC) plan.
+If a pupil has SENd but does not have a statement or EHC plan, the SENd will be mentioned in the IHP.

 The level of detail in the plan will depend on the complexity of the child’s condition and how much support is needed.
 The governing board and the staff named above, will consider the following when deciding what information to record on IHPs: